unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 BlurRadius | double | The radius of the blur that will be applied to the shadow **[0..100]**.
 Spread | double | The spread will inflate or deflate (if negative) the control shadow size **before** applying the blur.

 As mentioned `IsInner` is similar to `inset` of `box-shadow` in CSS.
-See below an image that illustrate its usage:
+See the images below that illustrates its effects:

 With `inset` an Inner Shadow is rendered.